spacemeshos/go-spacemesh/README.md

 ### Setting Up Local Dev Environment

-Building is supported on OS X, Linux and Windows.
+Building is supported on OS X, Linux, FreeBSD, and Windows.

 Install [Go 1.11 or later](https://golang.org/dl/) for your platform, if you haven't already.